ocean-onion/BDCraft-maybe/clean_docs/progression/ranks.md

 ### Agricultural Expert (Rank 5)
 - Requirements:
   - Harvest 10,000 BD crops
-  - Plant 2,000 BD seeds
+  - Plant 3,500 BD seeds
-  - Trade with collectors 200 times
+  - Trade with collectors 150 times
-  - Trade with dealers 100 times
+  - Trade with dealers 80 times
-  - Own a level 3+ market
+  - Own a level 5 market
   - Own all BD tools
+  - Help 10 other players with BD farming (give at least 20 seeds to each of 10 different players)
 - Cost: 10,000 server currency

 ## Rank Benefits